Simogh67/Business-analytic/README.md

 **Business insight: From the above table, over recent years, the average age of the top 15% of customers is between 29-32 years.**
 ## Advanced Analytics:
-In this section, based on customers’ purchase behaviors’, we predict how many purchases each customer will do over the next 6 months, and calculate the expected profit for each customer.
+In this section, based on customers’ purchase behaviors, we predict how many purchases each customer will do over the next 6 months, and calculate the expected profit for each customer.
 To end this, we leverage BG-NBD and Gamma-Gamma Models, which are statistical models (https://brucehardie.com/notes/004/bgnbd_spreadsheet_note.pdf).

 The BG-NBD model models each customer’s purchase behaviors’ distribution and predict the expected number of purchases for each customer.
 The model requires three pieces of information about each customer’s past purchasing history:his “recency” (when his last transaction occurred), “frequency” (how many transactions he made in a specified time period), and